-Performing the orbit insertion with a solid upper stage can lead to a rough altitude precision, liquid rocket engines instead have the possibility of throttling the engine, and in case, shut it down when the velocity reaches the desired level with no particular issue.
-Looking at the two air launched rockets mentioned in section 1.1, the Pegasus XL with its solid third stage has an accuracy of $\pm 45 \ km$ altitude and $\pm 15 \ km$ with the addition of its hydrazine fourth stage, while LauncherOne has a liquid second stage and its altitude accuracy is $\pm 15 \ km$ [7] [6].
+Performing the orbit insertion with a solid upper stage can lead to a rough altitude precision, liquid rocket engines instead have the possibility of throttling the engine, and in case, shut it down when the velocity reaches the desired one with no particular issue.
+Looking at the two air launched rockets mentioned in the introduction, the Pegasus XL with its solid third stage has an accuracy of $\pm 45 \ km$ altitude and $\pm 15 \ km$ with the addition of its hydrazine fourth stage, while LauncherOne has a liquid second stage and its altitude accuracy is $\pm 15 \ km$ [7] [6].

-As a further reference, it is here reported that the VEGA launcher which is made of 3 solid rocket motors, works with a 4th stage that uses a liquid engine powered by hydrazine-based storable propellant; this allows VEGA to get, an altitude accuracy of $\pm 15 \ km$ [10].
+Again to stress the importance of a throttlable upper stage, the launcher VEGA which is made of 3 solid rocket motors, works with a 4th stage that uses a liquid engine powered by hydrazine-based storable propellant; this allows VEGA to get, again, an altitude accuracy of $\pm 15 \ km$ [9].

-This work does not want to deal with toxic propellant, so the choice of a liquid upper stage powered by hydrazine has been discarded; classic liquid rocket engines using liquid oxygen as oxidizer are way too complex and can lead by many issues already discussed.
-Liquid green monopropellant based on Ammonium DiNitramide (ADN) may be an alternative, however no benefit exists from both the specific impulse point of view and the complexity that would derive from.

-One very interesting solution is represented by the hybrid rocket engine (HRE).
+This work does not want to deal with toxic propellant, so the choice of a liquid upper stage powered by hydrazine has been discarded, classic liquid rocket engines using liquid oxygen as oxidizer are way to complex and can lead by many issues already discussed in the introduction of this chapter.
+One alternative could be a liquid green monopropellant based on Ammonium DiNitramide (ADN), however there are no benefits from both the specific impulse point of view and the complexity that would derive from.
+One very interesting solution could be using an hybrid rocket engine (HRE).
 This engine can throttle up and down allowing a better orbit insertion than a solid, it has higher specific impulse and it does not introduce too much complexity in the design.
-Numerous works regarding the application of an HRE to air launched vehicles has already been done, this stresses the feasibility of such a concept [30] [31] [32] [33].
+Numerous works regarding the application of an HRE to air launched vehicles has already been done, this stresses the feasibility of such a concept [27] [28] [29] [30].
 Moreover, the only hybrid rocket engine nowadays operational, is being used by the Virgin Galactic SpaceShipTwo vehicle, which, by the way, is aero-deployed.

 The choice on the propellant couple falls over a classic HTPB as fuel and hydrogen peroxide as oxidizer.
 HTPB is a very common choice in hybrid rocket propulsion, it is very reliable, well known, and can lead to high specific impulses even in the absence of metallic additives.
 Most of the studies uses liquid or gaseous oxygen as oxidizer, but this choice leads to the storability and boil-off problems addressed before.
-Hydrogen peroxide instead is storable, can gives specific impulses comparable to gaseous oxygen if used in high concentration, and moreover it can be used as monopropellant for attitude control thruster as many studies proved it [34].
+Hydrogen peroxide instead is storable, can gives specific impulses comparable to gaseous oxygen if used in high concentration and moreover it can be used as monopropellant for attitude control thruster as many studies proved it [31].

-Standard architectures of HREs are mainly composed by a cylindrical shaped fuel grain with one or many ports where the oxidizer is injected in.
-This is done because one of the biggest issue of HREs is the low regression rate and therefore thrust.
-One interesting alternative could be a socalled Vortex Flow Pancake (VFP) configuration, where two fuel disks are placed on the top and bottom of the combustion chamber, and the oxidizer is injected in between forming a vortex flow.
-Another important feature of this exotic configuration, is the geometric ration between length and diameter which is below 1.
-Looking at the dimensions of the third stage reported in table 3.3, it can be noticed a length over diameter ratio of about 0.5.
-This gives further meaning of such a choice.
+Standard architectures of HRE are mainly composed by a cylindrical shaped fuel grain with one or many ports where the oxidizer is injected in.
+This is done because one of the biggest issue of HRE is the low regression rate and therefore thrust.
+One interesting alternative could be a so-called Vortex Flow Pancake (VFP) configuration, where two fuel disks are placed on the top and bottom of the combustion chamber, and the oxidizer is injected in between forming a vortex flow.
+Another important feature of this exotic configuration, is the geometric ration between length and diameter which is below 1 very different from classical HRE solutions.
+Looking at the dimension of the third stage 3.2, those values gives further meaning to such an exotic solution.